SOCIAL DETERMINANTS OF HEALTH EQUITY

-Despite many factors disproportionately impacting our communities and resulting in poor health, community resilience continues to elevate successful and innovative strategies to improve health everyone.
-Communities across the U.S. organize and educate residents around the root causes, or social determinants of health, shaping the local social conditions to promote better health for all.
+Despite this, community resilience continues to elevate successful and innovative strategies to improve health for everyone.
+Communities across the U.S. organize and educate residents around the root causes, or social determinants of health, that shape local social conditions in order to promote better health for all.
 Praxis is proud to work with a number of the community groups organizing across and at the intersection of these determinants to help advance health justice for all.